sylee2519/cosmoflow/README.md

 0. Generate a hostfile to be used with horovodrun and srun.

 ### Without HVAC

 1. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output.

 ## Ver1 && Ver2
+1. Create the HVAC\_Data\_DIR in BB of each node.

-1. Launch HVAC server (ver1) on 1024 nodes.
+2. Launch HVAC server (ver1) on 1024 nodes.

-2. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output.
+3. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output. (ver2)

+4. Kill the HVAC\_SERVER

-3. Repeat steps 1-2 for HVAC server (ver2).
+5. Repeat steps 1-4 for ver2..

 ## Experiment 2: Single Node Failure at Various Epochs